HTPCall/Pydub-2Audio-File-Combiner-Gui/README.md

 - The script assumes that the input audio files are in WAV format.
 If your audio files are in a different format, you may need to modify the script accordingly.
 - The script uses the pydub library for audio processing, which relies on the FFmpeg library.
 Make sure you have FFmpeg installed on your system.
 - The GUI is built using the Tkinter library, which is included in the Python standard library.

-## License

-This script is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).